couchbaselabs/tuqtng/tutorial/content/slide-4.md

-## Complex Data - SELECT versus FROM
+## Navigating in SELECT and FROM

+In the last slide, we navigated to a child object using an expression in the SELECT clause.
+You can do the same thing in the FROM clause.

-In the example on the right, the FROM clause fetches all the children records of the contacts.
-This becomes the input data to the query.
-Next, the WHERE clause trims the data to only those where the contact name is 'Ian'.
-Finally, the SELECT clause fetches the first child's name.
+Navigating to a sub object in the FROM clause limits the input to the SELECT portion of the query to that particular sub object.
+In the example on the right, the FROM clause fetches the first 'children' object of the 'contacts' document.
+This becomes the input data to the SELECT clause.

-In the query, the child's name is dervied by an expression and has no logical field name.
-Hence, it would be assigned an auto generated field name, '$1'.
-To avoid this, we use the AS operator to give an explicit name.

-In general, you will find situations where you could either select a smaller set using FROM clause or do a deeper expression in the SELECT clause.
-You should to do expressions on the SELECT clause as it allows more flexibility when you have the choice.
+In general, when the expression involves only the '.' and the '[]' operators, you can navigate in either the SELECT or the FROM clause.
+However, more sophisticated expressions are allowed only in the SELECT clause.

+Another difference is that you could omit the 'AS cname' modifier in the SELECT clause.
+If you did, an auto generated name, '$1' would be used for the attribute.
+However, when an expression appears in the FROM clause, you must always give it an alias.

+Try removing 'AS child' modifier.